Koh Myong-jin

-Koh Myong-jin (Korean: 고명진; [ko.mjʌŋ.dʑin]; born January 9, 1988) is a South Korean professional football player who plays as a midfielder for Ulsan Hyundai in K League 1.
+Koh Myong-jin (Korean: 고명진; [ko.mjʌŋ.dʑin]; born 9 January 1988) is a South Korean professional footballer who plays as a midfielder for Ulsan Hyundai in K League 1.

 Club career

-He joined FC Seoul, then known as the Anyang LG Cheetahs, in 2003.
+Koh joined FC Seoul, then known as the Anyang LG Cheetahs, in 2003.
 In 2015 he moved to Al-Rayyan.
 In September 2019, he moved to Slaven Belupo in Croatia, but left the club two months later.

 He moved back to South Korea to join Ulsan Hyundai FC ahead of the 2020 K League 1 season.
 In his first season with Ulsan, he helped them win the 2020 AFC Champions League for the second time in the club's history.

 International career

-On 23 May 2011, he was called up to the South Korea national team for the friendly matches against Serbia and Ghana, though he did not play.
-He made his national team debut in a friendly match against Australia on 14 November 2012 in a 1–2 loss.
+On 23 May 2011, Koh was called up to the South Korea national team for the friendly matches against Serbia and Ghana, though he did not play.
+He made his national team debut in a friendly match against Australia on 14 November 2012 in a 2–1 loss.